slsa-framework/slsa-github-generator/BYOB.md

  - `slsa-runner-label` is the runner label to run the build on.
 We currently only support ubuntu runners, but we will add support for other runners in the future.
  - `slsa-build-action-path` is the path to the TRW Callback Action (TCA), relative to the root of the repository.
  - `slsa-workflow-inputs` are the inputs to the TRW, which the provenance will attest to.
 These inputs are also provided to the TCA by the BYOB framework.
  - `slsa-workflow-masked-inputs` is a list of comma separated field names that are redacted from the generated SLSA provenance.
 In this example, we're telling the TRW that the username input should be redacted.
+Any TRW `secrets` are separate from `inputs` and thus are automatically excluded from the provenance.

 ### SRW Invocation
 Once we have initialize the SRW, we [call the SRW](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L109-L122):